The Weighted $L^p$ Minkowski Problem: Introduction

 The $L^p$ Minkowski problem, concerning the $L^p$ surface area measure $S_{K,p},$ is perhaps the most notable example of a Minkowski problem.
-Setting the support function of a convex body $K$ as $h_K(x)=\sup_{y\in K}\langle x, y\rangle$, then it turned out that $dS_{K,p}=h_K^{1-p}dS_K$ for $K\in\kno$.
+Letting the support function of a convex body $K$ be $h_K(x)=\sup_{y\in K}\langle x, y\rangle$, we have $dS_{K,p}=h_K^{1-p}dS_K$ for $K\in\kno$.
 Existence in the even case was completely solved \cite{LE93,LYZ04,LYZ06,BLYZ13} for $p\geq 0$ (note that, for $p=n$, one must introduce a constant).
-In fact, there is uniqueness as well for $p\geq 1, p\neq n$ (uniqueness when $p=0$ is still an open question, the famed Log-Minkowski problem).
-For $p>1,p\neq n$, in the non-even case, existence and uniqueness was settled in \cite{HLYZ05,CW06}.
+In fact, there is also uniqueness for $p\geq 1, p\neq n$ (uniqueness when $p=0$ is still an open question, known as the famed Log-Minkowski problem).
+For $p>1, p\neq n$, in the non-even case, existence and uniqueness were settled in \cite{HLYZ05,CW06}.
 For $p\in (0,1)$, existence was settled in \cite{CLZ17}.
-The regime $p<1$, especially uniqueness and non-uniqueness (there are examples of non-uniqueness) is still an active area of research.
-See e.g. \cite{AS02,AS03,MI13,HL14,GZ14,GZ15_2,GZ15,JLW15,HLW16,BH16,BHZ16,BH17,BT17,CLZ17,CLZ19,QL19,BBCY19,BBC20,CHLL20,CFL23,EM24,IM24}.
-The reader is recommended the recent survey by B\"or\"oczky \cite{KB23} for a thorough history on the $L^p$ Minkowski problem.
+The regime $p<1$, especially uniqueness and non-uniqueness (there are examples of non-uniqueness), is still an active area of research.
+See, e.g., \cite{AS02,AS03,MI13,HL14,GZ14,GZ15_2,GZ15,JLW15,HLW16,BH16,BHZ16,BH17,BT17,CLZ17,CLZ19,QL19,BBCY19,BBC20,CHLL20,CFL23,EM24,IM24}.
+The reader is recommended to read the recent survey by B\"or\"oczky \cite{KB23} for a detailed history of the $L^p$ Minkowski problem.